A helpful guide to preparing and fixing your bike for those unexpected breakdowns.

 However, once delve deep into the wilderness of Mungyeong or

-Let’s get started with our prep steps for your cycling trip across Korea.
+Let’s get started with our bike maintenance checklist for your cycling trip across Korea.

 You don’t have to be a mechanic to make your machine reliable.
 A quick once over can spot the gremlins lurking in your gears.

 Here’s a list of things to check before you go on a ride.